FAQs

 -

-Other international students ask us to split their course into smaller blocks, and in this way, they have chosen to attend the school as a leisure course while visiting the UK on a tourist visa.
+Some students came to the course from Commonwealth countries on the Tier 5 Youth Mobility Scheme, while others have split their course into smaller blocks in order to attend the school as a leisure course while visiting the UK on a tourist visa.

 -

 We start with the basics and then match our content to you.
+The school follows a comprehensive syllabus, which can be tailored to fit your areas of interest and required depth.

 -